gbrammer/grizli/docs/grizli/image-release-v6.rst

 ~~~~~~~~~~~~~~~~

 * All mosaics drizzled to the same 40mas pixel grid as the JWST LW images above
+* Some HST fields have earlier version numbers, generally when the pixel grids have not changed since previous runs of the mosaic creation

 .. csv-table ::